 In 2015, the Company's board of directors and stockholders approved the 2015 Employee Stock Purchase Plan (the 2015 ESPP), which became effective upon the closing of the Company's initial public offering in May 2015.
 The Company initially reserved a total of 243,347 shares of common stock for issuance under the 2015 ESPP.
 The 2015 ESPP provides that the number of shares reserved and available for issuance under the 2015 ESPP will be cumulatively increased on January 1 of each calendar year by 1% of the number of shares of common stock issued and outstanding on the immediately preceding December 31 or such lesser amount as specified by the compensation committee of the board of directors.
-For the calendar year beginning January 1, 2020, the number of shares reserved for issuance under the 2015 ESPP during the nine months ended September 30, 2020 and 2019, respectively.
+For the calendar year beginning January 1, 2021, the number of shares reserved for issuance under the 2015 ESPP was increased by 577,935 shares.